melmathari/melmathari/README.md

 # About Me

-Engineer, open-sourcer, and ride-or-die no-code advocate.
-Based in the Netherlands, I am a no-code developer with a passion for transforming products worldwide and simplifying complexity.
-I build tools, launch products, and collaborate on innovations that make a difference, one idea at a time.
+Software engineer, no-code nerd, teacher, and always ready to try something new.
+Based in the Netherlands, I'm a no-code advocate who loves building tools and launching products that make a difference.
+Whether I'm coding, mentoring, or experimenting, I aim to keep things simple and impactful.
+I'm a big fan of breaking down complex problems into straightforward solutions—one idea at a time.

+I'm also pretty handy with Git; you could say I'm a surgeon when it comes to a good rebase.

 ## My Work in the Community

-I build and maintain plugins that enhance the no-code Bubble ecosystem, helping developers extend their capabilities and create more versatile applications.
-I also consult with startups to help turn ideas into MVPs, providing guidance on how to effectively use no-code to meet business goals.
+I build and maintain plugins that expand the no-code Bubble ecosystem, helping other developers create more versatile applications.
+I also consult with startups to turn ideas into MVPs, offering guidance on effectively using no-code to meet business goals.

 ## How Your Sponsorship Can Make a Difference